-This section demonstrates the proposed clustering label inference attack for practical split learning.
+This section demonstrates the proposed label inference attacks for split learning.
 Note that the similarities of the gradients of activations and smashed data are measured by the cosine similarity and Euclidean distance, respectively.
-For the efficiency of label inference attack, we show that these two metrics are interchangeable under normalized data samples to develop a unified attack method for both the gradients and smashed data.
-In particular, the Euclidean distance of normalized vectors $x$ and $y$(with $\vert x \vert = \vert y \vert = 1$) can be given by
+For the efficiency of label inference attacks, we show that these two metrics are interchangeable under normalized data samples to develop a unified attack method for both the gradients and smashed data.
+In particular, the Euclidean distance of normalized vectors $x$ and $y$ (with $\vert x \vert = \vert y \vert = 1$) is

 We can see from Eq. \eqref{eq:euclidean-distance} that maximizing the cosine similarity $cos(x, y)$ is equivalent to minimizing the Euclidean distance $\Vert x - y \Vert$.
 As a result, in both the cases of the gradients of activations and smashed data, the similarity measurements can be unified as the Euclidean distance, where the data points are preprocessed to be normalized in the case of gradients.